Letitia James asks judge to dismiss mortgage fraud case, calling it vindictive and driven by Trump's "animus"

 Like Comey, she was charged in Virginia by a hastily appointed U.S. attorney, Lindsey Halligan, a White House aide who was named to the post by Mr. Trump after the resignation of former acting U.S. attorney Erik Siebert.

-After Siebert's resignation, Mr. Trump, in an extraordinary social media post, urged Attorney General Pam Bondi to look into James and other political foes, noting that he had been impeached and indicted himself multiple times.
-Trump wrote the administration "can't delay any longer, it's killing our reputation and credibility," adding: "JUSTICE MUST BE SERVED, NOW!!!"
+After Siebert's resignation, Mr. Trump, in a social media post, urged Attorney General Pam Bondi to look into James and other political foes, noting that he had been impeached and indicted himself multiple times.
+Trump wrote that the administration "can't delay any longer, it's killing our reputation and credibility," adding: "JUSTICE MUST BE SERVED, NOW!!!"

 Comey and James are separately challenging their indictments on the grounds that Halligan was illegally named to her job.